Tainia: Description

 Orchids in the genus Tainia are evergreen, terrestrial herbaceous plants with upright, crowded, thin fleshy pseudobulbs.
 Each pseudobulb has a single, smooth or pleated leaf.
 The flower stalk emerges from the pseudobulb on the top of a leafless shoot and bears resupinate yellowish, brownish, red or purple small to moderately large flowers.
 The sepals and petals are similar in size and shape to each other and several flowers open simultaneously.
 The labellum is sometimes lobed but always has prominent ridges on its upper surface.

 Taxonomy and naming

 The genus Tainia was first formally described in 1825 by Carl Ludwig Blume who published the description in Bijdragen tot de flora van Nederlandsch Indië.
 The name Tainia is an Ancient Greek word meaning "ribbon", "fillet", "band" or "stripe" but Blume's reason for giving this name is not known.

 Species list

-The following is a list of the species of Tainia currently accepted by the World Checklist of Selected Plant Families as of October 2014:
+The following is a list of the species of Tainia currently accepted by Plants of the World Online as of November 2023: